 - You have a certain way of working that shines a positive spotlight on your company

 Marketing plan: how do you approach your marketing?

 All the market research you do forms the basis for your marketing.
 You collect data about customers and competitors.
 You use this information to create a plan of action: your marketing plan.
 In this plan you work out the various parts of your marketing, such as product, price, and promotion.
 What product or service do you offer at what price and with what promotion?
-Read more about your marketing plan (in Dutch).
-Also, do not forget about your online visibility.
+Read more about your marketing plan.

 - The Netherlands Chamber of Commerce (KVK) provides information on how to start a business in the Netherlands.
 They can advise you on creating a business plan, carrying out market research, and other matters.